phpservermon/phpservermon/README.md

      define('SM_DB_USER', 'db_user');

 To change your username you should ONLY change the 'db\_user' part.
-Do NOT remove the quotes aroundyour username as that will result in an error.
+Do NOT remove the quotes around your username as that will result in an error.

 ### 2. Upload files